Change your mind? Abortion Pill Reversal Hotline

 According to the Office on Women’s Health, women often have more serious health problems from STDs than men:

-• Untreated syphilis in pregnant women results in infant death up to 40% of the time.
+• Untreated syphilis in pregnant women results in infant death up to 40% of cases.

 • Women have a higher risk than men of getting an STD during unprotected vaginal sex.
 Unprotected anal sex puts women at even more risk for getting a STD than unprotected vaginal sex.

-• If sexually active, to prevent getting a sexually transmitted disease, or STD, always avoid sex with anyone who has genital sores, a rash, discharge, or other symptoms.
+• If you choose to be sexually active, always ask your partner about their sexual history.
+Avoid sexual activity with anyone who has genital sores, a rash, discharge, or other symptoms.

 • Proper use of condoms with each act of sexual intercourse can reduce, but not eliminate, the risk of STDs.
 Use latex condoms every time you have sex.
-If you use a lubricant, make sure it’s water-based.
+If you use a lubricant, make sure it is water-based.
 Use condoms for the entire sex act.
 Condoms are not 100% effective at preventing disease or pregnancy.
 However, they are extremely effective if used properly.
 They must be used consistently and correctly each time to reduce the risk of infection.
-Remember that condom use does not ensure that you will be protected.

 Different types of sexual assault, including but are not limited to the following: